Handyman contractors in

 Insurance Minimums

-Michigan requires minimum $50,000 property damage and $100,000 bodily injury liability insurance for licensed contractors.
+Michigan requires $50,000 property damage coverage for residential builders.
+General liability insurance recommended minimum $300,000.
 Workers compensation required if employing others.
+Bonding required for some municipalities.

 How to Get Licensed